-Centuries ago, in the Roman Empire, the satirist, Juvenal, raised the question: "Quis custodiet ipsos custodies?"
-Literally, this would translate into English as: "Who watches the watchmen?" or "Who guards the guards?"
-The question points to the promotion of the morally good act among both the citizens and among those who must defend the rights and interests of the individual against the abuse of power by those who are in authority.
-The duties of the Censor of ancient Rome, show similarities with those of the present-day Public Protector.
-In this article, I examine the extent of the similarity between the duties and powers of the Public Protector and the duties and powers of the Censor.
-I have explored the phases of the development of the duties and powers of the Censor of ancient Rome, into those of the Public Protector of modern South Africa.
-At times the duties and powers of the Censor developed or changed to be in phase with changing circumstances.
-Notwithstanding such developments or changes, upholding morally good act remained the same for both offices.
+Centuries ago in the Roman Empire the satirist, Juvenal raised the question: Quis custodiet ipsos custodies?
+This means literally: "Who watches the watchmen?" or "Who guards the guards?"
+In addition, it points to promoting the upholding of moral good acts among both the citizens and those who must defend the rights and interests of the individual against the abuse of power by those who possess public authority.
+In this article it has been postulated that the duties of the then Censor (44 BCE) showed similarities to those of the present-day Public Protector.
+This phenomenon will be investigated by examining whether or not the Public Protector still fulfils the duties and powers of the Censor.
+From the conclusion, it is clear that the Censor was indeed the predecessor of the Public Protector.
+But such conclusion hinged upon the necessary phases the Censor developed or changed in order to conform to the changing circumstances of the time.
+Notwithstanding such developments or changes, upholding moral good acts remained the same for both offices and this is particularly the purview of this article.

-Key words: Censor, the public protector, ombudsman, constitutional dispensation, regimen morem, Caligula, promoting moral good actions
+Key words: Censor, public protector, ombudsman, constitutional dispensation, regimen morem, Caligula, promoting moral good actions, nota censoria, Constitution of South Africa, 108 of 1996, South African Law Commission.